BluetonicBeats/docker-google-fonts-proxy/README.md

+/**
+ * This code is part of a project that was originally maintained by another repository.
+ * The original repository seemed unmaintained, so I have taken over its maintenance.
+ *
+ * The project is set to auto-update once a week for security reasons.
+ *
+ * Contributions from maintainers and pull requests are welcome.
+ */

 # A Google Fonts proxy as a Docker image for GDPR compliance

 Recently, several GDPR Data Protection Authorities restricted the usage of Google Fonts in websites